10 nights starting from

 Day 8: Racine and to Chicago for flight to Pittsburgh.

 Today we head to Racine to see the SC Johnson Administration building (1936) and enjoy a guided tour of Wingspread, a Prairie-style house, built by Wright for the head of the Johnson Wax Corporation.
 We then head to Chicago O’Hare for a flight to Pittsburgh.
 On arrival transfer to your hotel for three-night stay.
-Dinner at a local restaurant.
+Late evening dinner at a local restaurant.

 Day 9: Full day Pittsburgh.